Sounds crazy at first when you read this, but I’ll explain.

 And the list of questions goes on and on and on…it never ends…

 At some point you get turned around.
 Almost frozen because you don’t know if the market is topped out, going up or down next.
 The reality is, you can’t know.
 No one knows.
-It’s like trying to predict what the weather is going to be like on a specific day a month from now.
+It’s like trying to predict what the weather is going to be like a month from now.
 There are too many variables that factor into it which includes unknown events that have not even happened yet.

 There is a better way